Home > Ink >

 Plastisol Ink Application Recommendations.

 On automatic machines, we recommend triple or double durometer squeegee.
-For lighter shirts, you may be able to use only one coat on 110 mesh of XenWhite for the coverage here it is important to note that you use a higher solid emulsion such as one part QXL at 45% solid, or TEX, a dual cure diazo emulsion at 46% solid, to achieve a higher EMO (Emulsion over Mesh) that would yield a better "well or reservoir" for thicker ink deposit on the fabric.
+For lighter shirts, you may be able to use only one coat on 110 mesh of XenWhite for the coverage here; it is essential to note that you use a higher solid emulsion such as one part QXL at 45% solids, or TEX, a dual cure diazo emulsion at 46% solid, to achieve a higher EMO (Emulsion over Mesh) that would yield a better "well or reservoir" for thicker ink deposit on the fabric.
 But if the fabric is rougher, such as a black or dark color carded cotton shirt allow two coats, use Xen White as is and put two coats with 110 mesh count with an off contact angle of 1/8 and possibly higher newtons for the screen tension above 25 & Plus some.
-One of the most important factors is the pressure applied as you are pushing down the ink onto the fabric.
+One of the most important factors is the pressure applied as you push the ink down onto the fabric.
 It depends on factors such as the emulsion film, off-contact angle, type of squeegee, and the pressure being exerted.

-The issues are the proper and optimum ink deposit and the release from the screen that depends on the type of ink you use.
-It is important to have soft ink at the right viscosity and that is what you will find with Xen White Then there is always the subject of how much pressure and pull or push the ink.
-This is where the experience of the printer counts, that you are very cautious of fiber matte down and ink not looking fuzzy.
+The issues are the proper and optimum ink deposit and the release from the screen depending on the type of ink you use.
+It is important to have soft ink at the right viscosity; that is what you will find with Xen White.
+Then there is always the subject of how much pressure and pull or push the ink.
+This is where the experience of the printer counts: you are very cautious of fiber matte down and ink not looking fuzzy.

 Xen White ink is recommended for cotton and 50/50 cotton/polyester.
 Xen White is a low bleeding and not a non-bleeding ink- That does not mean that the dark bleeding type shirt would not bleed.
 Use Mustang White to avoid bleeding.
-For dark fabrics, we suggest using a 110 mesh count for better coverage.
-It is advisable for bleeding-type dark shirts that one should give a proper test to make sure of the non-bleeding effect of any ink before going to production.
+We suggest using a 110 mesh count for dark fabrics for better coverage.
+Bleeding-type dark shirts should give a proper test to ensure the non-bleeding effect of any ink before going into production.
 The other important factors are that the migration and sublimation both occur at 300F - So the flashing should be done between 200-250 F and the dryer should be

 CAUTION:

-Stretch the fabric after printing both ways to make sure that the ink is fully cured.
-If ink cracked or did not stick to the fabric that means that it was not fully cured.
+Stretch the fabric after printing to ensure the ink is fully cured.
+If ink cracked or did not stick to the fabric, it was not fully fused.

 HIGHLIGHTS: